ahmednasser111/muthmir-dashboard/README.md

 - Click on a sensor card to view its detailed historical data.
 - The sensor detail page shows a table of all readings for that sensor type.

-## Data Structure

-The application expects data in Firestore to be structured as follows:

-- Collection: `y{YYYY}m{MM}d{DD}` (e.g., `y2023m05d15`)
-  - Documents: Named after sensor types
-    - Fields: Timestamps as keys, sensor readings as values

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request.
+Please feel free to submit a pull request to the [GitHub repository](https://github.com/ahmednasser111/muthmir-dashboard).

 ## License